Bridged Clustering: Semi-Supervised Sparse Bridging: Experiments

 \paragraph{Low supervision regime:} \bc performs well in low-supervision settings, as it requires as few as one labeled example per cluster to associate input and output clusters accurately.
 While increasing the number of supervised points can improve alignment accuracy, it has a limited effect on prediction quality.
+We can see this in Appendix \ref{app:bleu}, where Figures \ref{fig:figv} - \ref{fig:figx} show that lower supervision (1,2 sample) yields more competitive performance then higher supervision (3,4 sample) when compared to other methods, as measured by the task accuracy metric BLEU.
 In other words, since the model always returns the output cluster centroid, further supervision does not refine individual predictions.
-In contrast, other models (excluding EOT) may benefit more from additional supervision.
+In contrast, other models may benefit more from additional supervision.
+To address the potential need for cluster-wise refinement, we designed an algorithmic variant in Section \ref{clusterwise}.

+\paragraph{Transductive Versus Inductive:} The performance of Bridged Clustering across both transductive and inductive settings are consistently competitive, with slightly more wins in the transductive tests.
+Given that our clustering-based method naturally takes advantage of inference points to better learn the cluster geometry in the transductive settings, this marginal win is expected.

 \paragraph{\textbf{Higher risk with more data groups:}} \bc's relative weakness in high-cluster regimes stems from its reliance on bijection input-output mapping.
-As cluster count increases, the space of possible mappings grows exponentially, making accurate alignment harder (See Figure \ref{fig:bridg_acc} in Appendix \ref{app:cluster_quality}).
-Baseline methods without such explicit mappings prove more robust to increases in cluster count, highlighting \bc's tradeoff: it excels in low-supervision, low-cluster settings, but becomes more sensitive as structural complexity increases.
+As cluster count increases, the space of possible mappings grows exponentially, making accurate alignment harder (see Figure \ref{fig:bridg_acc} in Appendix \ref{app:cluster_quality}).
+Baseline methods without such explicit mappings prove more robust to increases in cluster count, highlighting \bc's tradeoff: it \textbf{excels in low-supervision, low-cluster settings, but becomes more sensitive as structural complexity increases}.

-\paragraph{\textbf{Data-efficient learning:}} \bc demonstrates that modular architectures leveraging unsupervised structure and lightweight alignment can match or exceed fully supervised models.
-By separating representation learning from supervision, it uncovers latent structure in input and output spaces and aligns them with minimal supervision.
-This approach is especially effective with limited labeled data, high domain variability, or distribution shifts, where monolithic models often overfit.
-Our results indicate that concept-level alignment between independently clustered spaces provides a strong inductive bias, enabling generalization without dense supervision.

-\paragraph{\textbf{Conceptual appeal:}} By decoupling structure discovery (unsupervised clustering) from cross-space association (a small, sparse bridge), \bc offers a simple blueprint for learning with abundant unpaired observations.
-This model-agnostic algorithm can be extended (hierarchical clusters, soft bridges, learned metrics) while preserving interpretability and efficiency.